Modern Communion Antiphons

 Where Praise & Worship Meets Gregorian Chant

-So parishioners who attend modern music Masses can embrace the beautiful chant melodies in our treasury of Sacred Music.
+So that parishioners who attend modern music Masses can embrace the beautiful chant melodies in our treasury of Sacred Music.
 They can delve into and benefit from the richness of the Communion Antiphon texts.
 Music directors can feel comfortable trying this blend of old and new without feeling the pressure to jump into full-on Gregorian chant (yet.)
 It lays the groundwork for future generations to feel familiar with chant, the ideal music for the Roman Rite.
 Praise and Worship musicians will have a collection they can feel confident in.
 This collection can unify both sides of the liturgical divide.
 It seems to be greater than the sum of its parts.
 What are those parts that contribute to this successful pairing? Â

 The use of a modern piano accompaniment style.